 Importantly, a person so convicted may also be subject to civil remedies provided in the statute, which expressly vests Pennsylvania Courts of Common Pleas and the Commonwealth Court with jurisdiction to issue appropriate orders.
 Such orders include those requiring the defendant to "divest himself of any interest direct or indirect, in the enterprise"; imposing reasonable restrictions on the future activities or investments of the defendant; and orders "making due provision for the rights of innocent persons," including by ordering the dissolution of the enterprise or prohibiting it from engaging in any business.

 Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Racketeering is a very serious crime involving a fraudulent operation, typically with many moving parts and even some unwilling accomplices.
 In any event, those charged with the crime will probably need some expert legal advice.
-Get started today by having a Pennsylvania attorney review your case at no charge.
+Get started today by meeting with an experienced Pennsylvania criminal defense attorney.